-We provide comprehensive information about foster care and help you to reduce the risk of you choosing the wrong fostering agency.
+We provide comprehensive information about foster care and free matching service to reduce the risk of you choosing the wrong fostering agency.

 The challenges of Fostering

-The impact of this stress cannot be confined to one aspect of life, in the same way that other job related stress can be managed.
-It is therefore important to relieve the stress of foster carers in order to ensure it does not impact on the quality of care they are able to offer to children looked after, or contribute to burn-out or withdrawal from the service.
+The impact of this stress cannot be confined to one aspect of life, in the same way, that other job-related stress can be managed.
+It is therefore important to relieve the stress of foster carers in order to ensure it does not impact the quality of care they are able to offer to children looked after or contribute to burn-out or withdrawal from the service.

 Luton Borough Council

-Luton Borough Councils latest Ofsted report from 2016, provides information of the real difficulties Luton is experiencing in managing children’s services under pressure.
-Please find useful information below, which you are able to see lead onto the high need for foster carers based in and around Luton.
+Luton Borough Councils’ latest Ofsted report from 2016, provides information on the real difficulties Luton is experiencing in managing children’s services under pressure.
+Please find useful information below, which you are able to see leads to the high need for foster carers based in and around Luton.

 • 388 children are being looked after